RalfMende/MobileStationWebApp/README.md

-Märklin Mobile Station inspired Web UI to control locomotives and accessories (CS2/CS3 style) via a lightweight Flask backend.
-Provides a dynamic keyboard, locomotive function control, switch operations, state synchronization via Server-Sent Events (SSE), and a PWA-capable frontend.
+Märklin Mobile Station inspired Web UI to control locomotives and accessories (CS2/CS3 style).
+Provides a self-contained C++ backend (HTTP, API, SSE, UDP) and an optional Python backend for development.

 ## Features
 - Locomotive speed, direction, and up to 32 functions